If you're a user who wants to reset a computer that runs Windows 10, see Recovery options in Windows 10.

 What's new for Windows 10

-In Windows 10, Version 1703, Push-button reset has been updated to include the folowing change:
+In Windows 10, version 1809, Push-button reset has been updated to include the following change:

 Use default config files when using ScanState to capture customizations: Starting with Windows 10 Version 1703, you have to use the